Rustic Peach and Guava Turnovers

 Instructions

-Mix in the peach nectar, lemon juice and zest, sugars, cinnamon and cinnamon sticks, mint leaves and salt.
-Leave in the fridge overnight (or for at least 4 hours) covered with plastic wrap.
+- In a large bowl, combine the blueberries, peach nectar, lemon juice and zest, sugars, cinnamon, cinnamon sticks, mint leaves, and salt.
+Cover and refrigerate overnight or at least 4 hours.

-The next day, stir the mixture and strain; keep the juice.
+- The next day, stir the mixture and strain, reserving the juice.
 Remove the cinnamon sticks and mint leaves.

 Easy Bourbon Peach Crumble